PrabodhBadwaik27/Data-Science-Concepts/README.md

       The answer to **How much?** may be a **decimal number**.
         - **Interval**
         Interval data doesn't have *true zero*.
-        This type of metric values *cannot* be divided or multiplied to obtain a meaningful measure.
+        Doesn't have equidistant ccale: This type of metric values *cannot* be divided or multiplied to obtain a meaningful measure.
         (e.g temperature; having 20 deg C at 'A' and 40 deg C at 'B' doesn't mean that B is twice hot as A. That means division doesn't make any sense)
         - **Ratio**
         Ratios has *true zero*.
+        It possess equidistant scale.
 This type of metric values can be divided or multiplied to obtain a meaningful measure of characteristic.
         (e.g length; 10cm pencil is obviously twice as long as 5cm pencil)
       - **Discrete**
       Discrete data is the data which must have non-continuous numeric values.